Minimalism (technical communication): Characteristics

+Application

 Good writing means that the message is directly clear to the projected audience.
 Adopting a minimalist method may appear, in the short-term, to cost more, as writers must cut up and rephrase content into single free-standing chunks.
 However, the longer-term brings cost-saving benefits, particularly in translation and localization, where often sum is on a ‘per word’ basis.
 But the greatest advantage for companies is user fulfillment.
 The less time a customer spends working out how to do something, the more likely they are to purchase again.